 A printing system where products are made to order instead of produced in bulk.
 When you or your customer places an order, we print your design on one of our premium white-label products.

-Since we offer more techniques than printing, such as embroidery and engraving, you might also come across the term “on-demand fulfillment,” which covers all of our products.
+Since we offer more techniques than printing you might also come across the term “on-demand fulfillment,” which covers all of our products.

 The process of getting your order ready to ship and all that it entails: sewing, printing, embroidering, packaging, and more.